 Braiding or Braids

 I can never forget braids or plaits cause they have always been daily sights for as long as i can remember.

-Let us take a tour round the Nigerian braids hairstyles gallery.
+Let us take a tour around the Nigerian braids hairstyles gallery.

 Most of the braid styles that are revered as one of the latest hairstyles in Nigeria features an extension to them, extensions like attachment or wool.